CodeFrite/blockchain-developer-bootcamp-final-project/readme.md

 #### Internal implementation of an instruction

 As we have seen in the previous paragraph, the instruction `IF-ADDR` corresponds to the function `ifAddress(address,address)`.
-All the instructions defined in the DApp have their implementation defined in the `InstructionsProvider` contract.
+All the instructions defined in the DApp have their implementation declared in the `InstructionsProvider` contract.
 Therefore, in order to execute the instruction `IF-ADDR`, we should call `_ifAdddress(address,address)` from the `InstructionsProvider` contract which contains its implementation:

 ```
 ...